peteryim/Covid-19-Ventilator-Software/README.md

 # Covid-19-Ventilator-Software-
 Software to improve monitoring and control of the Covid-19 ventilator

 Background:  The shortage of ventilators for Covid-19 patients has presented the technical community with a generational challenge.
 Novel ventilator designs are already emerging that allow for fast production.
-Our software will be targeted to the ventilators based on the [Equilibar back-pressure regulator] (https://www.equilibar.com/fullly-automated-oscillatory-pressure-wave-system/), but it will be applicable to other systems that have common needs for monitoring and control.
+Our software will be targeted to the ventilators based on the [Equilibar back-pressure regulator](https://www.equilibar.com/fullly-automated-oscillatory-pressure-wave-system/), but it will be applicable to other systems that have common needs for monitoring and control.

 Goals:  The goal is a software solution that enhances the performance of the Covid-19 ventilator.
 Functions of the softwre are: